Draeken/SoftwareColony/README.md

 # Organization

 Contributor level:

 1.  small
 2.  medium
 3.  long

 ## Project creation

 Who can start a new project ?
 Should it be reserved to contributors ?
 What are the personal outcomes of project creation ?
 Does it grant more power over the project ?
 Why should someone wants to create a project ?

 There is a pool of product idea, contributors (> 0) can vote.
 Could be like the BFP baking system (but allowing multiple projects in progress).
+Pools for idea and started project could be merged.
+Idea are powered by one person - should be associated with an adress.
+And there is an Q&A
 One contributor (> 1) create a project (from pool).
 There can't be multiple project for the same idea (it would divise resources).
 See domain creation process.
 Creator has to stake some tokens.

 ## Project content